 Third degree criminal sexual conduct is a felony punishable by up to 15 years in prison.
 In addition, the former teacher would have to register with the sex offender registry for life, and she will more than likely lose her teaching license.

-The Law Offices of Shannon M. Smith is familiar in defending teachers who are accused of having sexual and romantic relationships with students.
+The Smith Blythe, PC is familiar in defending teachers who are accused of having sexual and romantic relationships with students.
 We also have experience in defending coaches and other school employees accused of the same.
 In some circumstances, allegations made against teachers and coaches turn out to be false.
 Sometimes, students take something, such as a misconstrued text message or social media message from a teacher, and run with it, which causes rumors to spread and investigations to start.
 As a teacher, it is always best to keep contact with students school related and professional, however, we realize that sometimes that's not always possible.
 If you or a loved one are facing charges of criminal sexual conduct and the charges involve a student, contact our office for a consultation.